Backup / Disaster Recovery

 What would be your loss - if the worst comes to the worst

-Whether it's a virus, a hacker attack, a natural disaster (such as a flood or earthquake), sabotage, hardware failure, theft, human error, or other external influences:
+Whether it's a virus, a hacker attack, a natural disaster (such as a flood, fire or earthquake), sabotage, hardware failure, theft, human error, or other external influences:

 If your IT fails, almost everything stops today.
 From the Internet via the mail server and the merchandise management to the telephones and the production (if computer-controlled).

 There are essentially two decicive factors.